Lexington Women in Education and the Arts

 A widely celebrated artist and sculptor, Wichman was Keeneland’s longtime advertising director.
 She also designed the Eclipse Award trophy and was awarded the Milner Award, the highest award given by the governor in the arts.
 Wichman was also the designer of the Foucault pendulum at the Lexington Public Library, the largest of its kind in the world.

 Asked by University of Kentucky President James K. Patterson in 1909 to organize a university library, King set out across the country and world to acquire a large collection of books.
 She grew the library to 77,332 volumes by 1927.
 The King Library, which today houses the university's Special Collections, is named in her honor.

 Gwen Reardon (b.
 1932)

 The daughter of a prominent horse trainer and accomplished equestrienne in her own right, Reardon parlayed her love of horses into art.
-Her celebrated horse sculptures can be found at Thoroughbred Park, the Kentucky Horse Park, Equestrian Park at Blue Grass Airport, and in Centennial Park in Saratoga, New York.
+Her celebrated horse sculptures can be found in Lexington at Thoroughbred Park, the Kentucky Horse Park, Equestrian Park at Blue Grass Airport, and in Centennial Park in Saratoga, New York.